Travel Advisory for Republic of India

 Do

-- Dress conservatively, especially when visiting religious sites or rural areas, covering shoulders and legs.
+- Dress conservatively, especially when visiting religious sites, covering shoulders and legs.

-- Use your right hand for giving or receiving items, as the left hand is considered unclean.
+- Use your right hand for eating, giving, and receiving items.

-- Remove footwear before entering places of worship or homes.
+- Remove shoes before entering homes or places of worship.

 Don't